My Shopping Basket 0 Items £ 0.00

 Basic Guidelines for Yoga Practice

 1. Yoga practice should only be attempted on a virtually empty stomach.
-Approx. three hours after a meal; or an hour after a snack i.e. a piece of fruit.
+Approximately three hours after a meal; or an hour after a snack i.e. a piece of fruit.
 These guides are general however, and one should feel they have digested their meal almost completely before practise, however short or long that time may be.

 2. Clothing should be simple and nonrestrictive i.e. tracksuits, T-shirts, jogging bottoms, and sweatshirts.
 During class practice, shoes, trainers, hats, trousers, jeans, skirts, dresses, saris, and heavy chains/watches/or rings are prohibited.
 During summer, shorts and vests are permitted, if necessary.
 Scarves, gloves, and socks during winter are permitted, if necessary.